 To make this amazing burger, you first need to make an amazing batch of hotdog chili and coleslaw.
 Not just any chili and coleslaw, mind you, but the best you’ll ever find…made Carolina style.

 Carolina hotdog chili doesn’t have any beans in it, so don’t even think about adding those.
-It’s just hamburger meat, chili seasoning, onions and ketchup.
+It’s just ground beef, chili seasoning, onions and ketchup.
 Simple, yet truly delicious.
 It’s perfect on hotdogs, but even better on Carolina burgers.

 I mean…take a gander at this…

-Pile on the burger patty, followed by cheese if you like, then chili, slaw, onions and yellow mustard.
-To hold this baby together, you’re gonna need a steak knife!
+To assemble the burger, spread mustard on inside of buns.
+Place hamburger patty on bottom bun, followed by cheese if you like.
+Top with chili, then add slaw and onions.
+Close with top bun.
+To hold this baby together, you’re gonna need a big steak knife! (ad)

-The Carolina Burger originated in the coastal and piedmont areas of North and South Carolina, and boy…is it ever good!
+The Carolina Burger originated in the coastal and piedmont areas of North and South Carolina, and boy…is it ever tasty!

 - 2 Tbsp. sugar